Chapter 14 More about data manipulations: merging, reshaping and cleaning data

 But note the difference–now we add a row to the data frame, and a row

-contains different kinds of values, here one character (“Nong”) and
+contains different kinds of values, in this example one of these is of

-one number (“3.6”).
+one is of number type (“3.6”).
 Hence we need to convert the row to a data

 frame, and use exactly the same column names as in the students data